 Facebook May Give You a Coupon

 I was not prepared, unfortunately.
-The Facebook ads are pretty accurate and there was a lot of options.
+The Facebook ads are accurate, and there was a lot of options.
 Another problem was that the coupon was on my phone and I could not find it my computer, which made the menus harder to navigate.

 I blew half my budget on a joke post until I discovered I could stop the marketing and make changes.

-The lesson is to read up on Facebook advertising as you set up the Facebook page for your blog and make sure your first and second post on Facebook actually is something worth advertising.
+The lesson is to read up on Facebook advertising as you set up the Facebook page for your blog and make sure your first and second post actually is something worth advertising.